 Flavorful Baked Brie is best served immediately (while warm!) with crackers or baguette slices.
 The peaches and pepper jelly add so much flavor to this simple appetizer.

-I was thumbing through my latest edition of Southern Living and as usual, was oohing and ahhing over all the recipes I wanted to try when I happened upon page 126 and saw the Baked Brie with Jezebel Peaches and instantly knew I had found a new recipe to try for my Hit or Miss Wednesday series.
+Years ago, I was thumbing through Southern Living and as usual, was oohing and ahhing over all the recipes I wanted to try.
+When I saw the Baked Brie with Jezebel Peaches, I knew I had found a new recipe.
+Of course, I changed it around a tiny bit.

 First of all, I just have to say that Brie is probably my very favorite soft cheese.
 Brie Cheese comes from Seine-et-Marne town in France.
 It is made from whole or semi-skimmed milk and can be purchased either in a full wheel or as a wheel segment.
-I kinda knew deep, deep down that it would be a hit with me!
+I love Brie!

 Also, the Brie is baked in the little wooden box so the presentation is even more special.
 You’ve heard the saying that “We eat with our eyes first!”
 Well, it’s true!
 The more appealing food looks, the more we want to taste it.